 LCRA's six dams, once the major source of LCRA's electric generation capacity, now provide power at times of peak demand as water levels allow.
-When fully operational, the dams' generating stations can supply as much as 295.1 megawatts of electric power, which represents about 2 percent of our customer's annual energy requirements.
+When fully operational, the dams' generating stations can supply as much as 295.1 megawatts of electric power per year, which represents about 2 percent of our customer's annual energy requirements.
 However, hydroelectric generation now is primarily a byproduct of other river operations activities.

 Tom Miller — form lakes that store 713 billion gallons of water.
 All are owned by LCRA, except for Tom Miller Dam, which is operated by LCRA and leased from the City of Austin until December 2020.